blue-jay/core/README.md

 modules for find/replace, database migrations, code generation, and env.json.

-- [**Core**](https://github.com/blue-jay/core) is a collection of packages that are used by Blueprint and Jay.
+- [**Core**](https://github.com/blue-jay/core) is a collection of packages available to Blueprint and Jay as well as other applications.

 Check the [milestones](https://github.com/blue-jay/core/milestones) for project status.